Canto X Literary Map of Exeter & Devon connection: Barnstaple; Henry Williamson

 or faun or placate their prey but sought

-and pursued and pincered and
+and pursued and pincered and refused

-did not waver a single obsidian eye
+to waver a single obsidian eye

-from the Salmon’s lidded peeping,
+from the Salmon’s lidded peeping

-but ripped and tore and feasted
+but ripped and tore and tailored

 He trailed after their sodden paws